AMG & Motorsport

 A New Era

 Returning as an engine supplier in 1994, Mercedes-Benz made engines for several teams, the most notable being McLaren, a partnership that resulted in the development of the world-famous SLR.
-This ended in 2009, when it was announced that Daimler AG had purchased a sizeable stake in the Brawn Grand Prix Team.
+This ended in 2009, when it was announced that Mercedes-Benz Group AG had purchased a sizeable stake in the Brawn Grand Prix Team.
 Following a sponsorship deal with Petronas, the team was re-branded as Mercedes GP Petronas Formula One Team.
 Mercedes made their official return to Formula One for the 2010 season with highly-respected drivers Michael Schumacher and Nico Rosberg at the helm.

 In 2012, the team removed the ‘GP’ from their name and added AMG.
 The 2012 season got off to a rocky start, with the new F1 W03 met with protest from other teams as a result of its ‘radical’ rear wing.
 This matter was later rejected by the stewards, and driver Nico Rosberg took the team’s first pole position as a works team since 1955 and first win in 57 years at the Chinese Grand Prix.